ChrstphrHll/npc_gen/students/Hodus Belt.md

 ---
 ### Description
 - 1st year Elf Bard in Burk
-- wavy white hair that's parted to the left, Pale Gray eyes, and Brown skin
+- shoulder length wavy blonde hair that's well kept, Pale Gray eyes, and Brown skin
 - Is Lucky and Vindictive, and has Harmony as their ideal

 ### Organizations